 The Ultimate Guide to What Dogs Can’t Eat

-There are human foods that are completely safe for dogs and also foods that are dangerous and even potentially fatal.
-Many pet owners learn about toxic foods only after their dog has ingested something and started having abnormal symptoms.
+There are human foods that are completely safe for dogs, as well as foods that are dangerous and even potentially fatal.
+Many pet owners learn about toxic foods the hard way, after their dog has ingested something and started having abnormal symptoms.

-Since dogs are naturally curious and have an amazing sense of smell, this combination often leads to them getting into purses, getting food off of counters, getting into trash cans, stealing food from grills, and sneaking food from plates.
-Other times, well-intentioned pet owners offer tables scraps or human foods without understanding that they are toxic.
+Since dogs are naturally curious and have an amazing sense of smell, they're often inspired to snatch food off of counters, grab it out of garbage cans, and steal it from grills.
+Other times, well-intentioned pet owners offer tables scraps or human foods without understanding the danger involved.

 There are many human foods that are “safe” for dogs.
 However, dogs do not need human food.
-What dogs need is a good quality food formulated for the size, age, body condition, activity, or for any underlying medical problems they may have.
-Learn more about Nutrition for Dogs.
+What dogs need is high-quality food formulated for their size, age, body condition, activity, and any underlying medical problems (if they have them).
+Learn more by reading Nutrition for Dogs.

 There are also many human foods that you can feed your dog safely.
-By safely, I mean the foods listed below are not toxic to dogs.
-However, large quantities of any food or food given to dogs with sensitive gastrointestinal tracts can lead to problems such as vomiting, diarrhea, and/or pancreatitis.
-Treats should make up less than 5% of your dog’s caloric intake.
+By safety, I mean the foods listed below are not toxic to dogs.
+However, large quantities of any food can lead to problems such as vomiting, diarrhea, and/or pancreatitis.
+Treats should make up less than 10% of your dog’s caloric intake.

-Human foods that are safe for dogs include those in the list below.
 These foods are considered to be fresh, seedless, shelled, sliced, peeled, and in some cases, washed, and/or cooked depending on the particular product.
-Butter and seasonings can create their own dangers.

 - Almonds